panuhorsmalahti/pml/README.md

 });
 ```

-Now, since IMD is targeted at projects already using HTML Imports, it's likely
+Now, since PML is targeted at projects already using HTML Imports, it's likely
 that the module will be defined inside an HTML file, like so:

 ```html